-In terms of paragraph 12.24 of SEBI Master Circular for Mutual Funds dated May 19, 2023, the cumulative gross exposure through equity, debt, derivative positions (and fixed income derivatives), repo transactions and other permitted securities/assets and such other securities/assets as may be permitted by the Board from time to time shall not exceed 100% of the net assets of the scheme.
+The cumulative gross exposure through debt, money market instruments, derivative positions (including fixed income derivatives), repo transactions and credit default swaps in corporate debt securities, other permitted securities/assets and such other securities/assets as may be permitted by the Board from time to time should not exceed 100% of the net assets of the scheme.

-Pending deployment of funds of the Scheme in securities in terms of the investment objective of the Scheme the AMC may park the funds of the Scheme in short term deposits of scheduled commercial banks, subject to the guidelines prescribed under paragraph 12.16 of SEBI Master Circular for Mutual Funds dated May 19, 2023, as amended from time to time.
+Pending deployment of funds of a Scheme in terms of the investment objectives of the Scheme, the AMC may invest the funds of the Scheme in short term deposits of scheduled commercial banks in accordance with the guidelines set out by SEBI under the Regulations.
 The Scheme will comply with the following guidelines/restrictions for parking of funds in short term deposits:-